gtalug/website/pages/mailing-list.markdown

 ### Talk List <a href="#talk" name="talk">#</a>

-This is a general purpose list - for Linux announcements, technical questions, and other information.
+This list is for the discussion of Linux related issues, news, problems, and ideas.
 Subscribing to this list will automatically subscribe you to the Announce list.

+GTALUG proudly supports its [Code of Conduct](https://gtalug.org/about/code-of-conduct/).

+Particularly for this list:

+- Don't be the guy on the soapbox,
-This list is for the discussion of Linux related issues, news, problems, and ideas.
-This list is not anyone's personal soapbox.
-It is not for the discussion of political, social, or religious issues, bad jokes, personal rants or similar non Linux related discussion.
-Unsolicited commercial advertising will not be tolerated.
-Any subscribers who offers or requests pirated software, license keys or cracks, and similar will be dropped from the list without warning.
+- Try to stay out of political, social, or religious issues,
+- Avoid bad jokes, personal rants or similar non-Linux related discussion,
+- Any subscribers who offers or requests pirated software, license keys or cracks, and similar will be dropped from the list without warning, and
+- No commercial advertising.

 Off topic messages will not be tolerated or endorsed.
 First time offenders will be warned.

-Repeat offenders will be restricted from posting to the list for a one month period, or until such time that the list managers feel the offender is capable of following the rules.
+Job Postings are okay... with some rules:

+1. you have to be subscribed to the mailing list,
+2. the job you are posting must be located in the Greater Toronto Area, and
+3. the skill set required must be related to Linux or Open Source.

+Have fun on the list, and remember,

+- Where possible, please try to post and reply in plain text.
+- Please trim quotes in replies, and
+- post your response below the quoted text.

 To subscribe send an email to: <talk-subscribe@gtalug.org>.